Magnetic helicity

 In plasma physics, magnetic helicity is a measure of the linkage, twist, and writhe of a magnetic field.

-Magnetic helicity is used to analyze systems with very low resistivity, including many astrophysical environments.
-When resistivity is low, magnetic helicity is approximately conserved over long timescales.
-Magnetic helicity dynamics are important in studies of solar flares and coronal mass ejections.
-It is relevant in the dynamics of the solar wind.
-Its approximate conservation is significant in dynamo processes.
-It also plays a role in fusion research, including reversed field pinch experiments.
+Magnetic helicity is a useful concept in the analysis of systems with extremely low resistivity, such as astrophysical systems.
+When resistivity is low, magnetic helicity is conserved over longer timescales, to a good approximation.
+Magnetic helicity dynamics are particularly important in analyzing solar flares and coronal mass ejections.
+Magnetic helicity is relevant in the dynamics of the solar wind.
+Its conservation is significant in dynamo processes, and it also plays a role in fusion research, such as reversed field pinch experiments.

-When a magnetic field contains magnetic helicity, it can drive the formation of large-scale structures from small-scale ones.
-This process is referred to as inverse transfer in Fourier space.
-In three dimensions, magnetic helicity supports growth toward larger scales.
-In contrast, many three-dimensional flows in ordinary fluid mechanics are turbulent and exhibit a direct cascade in which large-scale vortices break up into smaller ones that dissipate through viscous effects.
-By a parallel but inverted process, small helical magnetic structures with nonzero magnetic helicity combine to form large-scale magnetic fields.
-This behavior is observed in the dynamics of the heliospheric current sheet, a large magnetic structure in the Solar System.
+When a magnetic field contains magnetic helicity, it tends to form large-scale structures from small-scale ones.
+This process can be referred to as an inverse transfer in Fourier space.
+This property of increasing the scale of structures makes magnetic helicity special in three dimensions, as other three-dimensional flows in ordinary fluid mechanics are the opposite, being turbulent and having the tendency to "destroy" structure, in the sense that large-scale vortices break up into smaller ones, until dissipating through viscous effects into heat.
+Through a parallel but inverted process, the opposite happens for magnetic vortices, where small helical structures with non-zero magnetic helicity combine and form large-scale magnetic fields.
+This is visible in the dynamics of the heliospheric current sheet, a large magnetic structure in the Solar System.